weiks/quarters-docs/docs/sdk/js.md

-# Javascript SDK
+# JavaScript SDK

-Javascript SDK provides helpers for Quarters APIs and OAuth2.
+JavaScript SDK provides helpers for Quarters APIs and OAuth2.
 It requires `appId` (`client_id`) and `app_key`.

-The first thing you'll need to do is sign up for [Quarters](https://pocketfulofquarters.com) to [create app](../guides/create-app.md)
+The first thing you'll need to do is sign up for [Quarters](https://pocketfulofquarters.com) to [create an app](../guides/create-app.md).

 !!!
 Warning
   Do not use `server_api_key` (Server API Key).
-Anyone can see parameters passed to Javascript SDK as it will be used on browser.
+Anyone can see parameters passed to JavaScript SDK as it will be used on browser.

 ### Features

 * Support for both API Key + Secret and OAuth 2 authentication.
 * Convenient methods for making calls to the API.
-* Automatic parsing of API responses into relevant Javascript objects.
+* Automatic parsing of API responses into relevant JavaScript objects.

 ### Installation